Cleopatra in Space: Book 4: The Golden Lion

 Just then, Ophois, who has thawed up, and an army of Xerx arrive and attack the village.
 While Cleopatra, Antony and the villagers defend themselves, Ophois proceeds to the Golden Lion and breaks the rock crust covering it, causing the ground to crack up into a number of plasma-filled clefts.
-Cleopatra and Antony fight Ophosis; Ophosis stabs her with his spear, but Cleopatra inexplicably recovers and casts Ophosis into the plasma, where he perishes.
+Cleopatra and Antony fight Ophois; Ophois stabs her with his spear, but Cleopatra inexplicably recovers and casts Ophois into the plasma, where he perishes.
 Then Akila, her parents and the rest of the academy cadets, who have been tracking Cleopatra, arrive and defeat the Xerx.

 In the aftermath, it is decided that the Golden Lion should remain at its present location, since its removal would destroy the oasis; Tuluk and Sina stay behind as part of the P.Y.R.A.M.I.D. team studying its properties.
-Cleopatra expresses a heartfeld apology to her friends for going off on her own and risking her life like this, and later in private Khensu expresses his pride over her efforts and bravery.
+Cleopatra expresses a heartfelt apology to her friends for going off on her own and risking her life like this, and later in private Khensu expresses his pride over her efforts and bravery.
 Antony also leaves, but before they part, Cleopatra kisses him.

 Soon afterward, it is revealed that Antony was tasked to find the Golden Lion by Octavius, in return for sparing the orphanage and rescinding the bounty on his head.
-He delivers a fragment of the Lion in a box, but as soon as he is far enough away, he activates a selfdestruct device in the box, setting off the fragment which obliterates Octavian's fleet.
+He delivers a fragment of the Lion in a box, but as soon as he is far enough away, he activates a self-destruct device in the box, setting off the fragment which obliterates Octavian's fleet.